S3ler/mqtt-sn-gateway/README.md

 * &#x274C; will not be implemented

 ## Getting Started
+The easiest way to use the mqtt-sn-gateway is linux with either pre-built binaries or the Docker.
+TODO create pre-built binaries and link
+TODO create Docker-Container and upload to Docker-Hub

+### Development
 The fastest way to start is with Linux - Use the [linux-mqtt-sn-gateway - getting started](https://github.com/S3ler/linux-mqtt-sn-gateway#getting-started---development).

 For Arduino mqtt-sn-gateway us the [arduino-mqtt-sn-gateway - getting started]().